krilleellerstoffe/krilleellerstoffe/README.md

 ### Hello 👋 my name is Christopher

 I am a systems developer student based in Malmö, Sweden.
 I have so far worked on projects revolving around webservices, database management, multi-threaded applications, sorting/searching algorithms, message communication and android development amongst others.
-Mostly focusing on OOP using Java, with Javascript, Python and MSSQL.
+Mostly focusing on OOP using Java and C#, with the .NET ecosystem, Javascript, Python and MSSQL.

 My course involves a lot of learning about and practising Agile processes, using modern techniques for software development.